 Local manufacturers are challenged to find skilled workers.
 Youth unemployment in the region is among the highest in the nation.
 Impact NW’s response?
 A new website that links youth in East Multnomah County to careers in manufacturing.

-Jobs101NW.com is a new online job board that connect youth (and adults) to a comprehensive list of manufacturing and skilled trade resources.
+Jobs101NW.com is a new online job board that connect youth (and adults) to a comprehensive list of skilled trade resources.
 It contains information on community colleges, apprenticeship training, and links to jobs for machinists, millwrights and welders, among others.

 “This site is a great way for us to continue to help youth find great jobs in the trades,” says Jeff Cogen, Executive Director of Impact NW.